FatConan/sand/README.md

 from within the checked out folder.

-## An explanation of the example project
+## Configuration

+Describing the configuration in the `site.json` file we'll make reference to how we build our example.

 When the above command is run the `site.json` informs **Sand** how to build the HTML output, and **Sand** follows these instructions to create a styled, HTML version of the README markdown